brunnowski/spyn/TERMS_OF_SERVICE.md

 ## 11. Indemnification

-You agree to indemnify and hold harmless SPYN, its affiliates, and their respective officers, directors, employees, and agents from any claims, damages, losses, liabilities, and expenses (including legal fees) arising from:
+You agree to indemnify and hold harmless STPZ, its affiliates, and their respective officers, directors, employees, and agents from any claims, damages, losses, liabilities, and expenses (including legal fees) arising from:
 - Your use of the Service
 - Your violation of these Terms
 - Your violation of any rights of another user or third party